manglemix/mangle-photos/README.md

 # mangle-photos
-A personal app I created to quickly share photos across the local network
+A personal app I created to quickly share photos across a local network

 ## Motivation
 When I go on a trip with my friends, I'm usually the photographer.
 After a photo session, I need a way to efficiently share my photos with them.